sureshpilli97/Communication-Tracking-System/README.md

     Once you've installed the dependencies and set up Firebase, run the following command to start the development server:
     ```bash
    npm start

+## Login Details

+### Admin Login:

+    Email: admin@gmail.com
+    Password: admin321@

+    Admins will have access to manage companies and communications, as well as view notifications and calendar details.

+### User Login:

+    Email: user@gmail.com
+    Password: user321@

+    Users will be able to view their assigned companies, log communications, and view notifications.
+They also have access to the calendar view for their respective companies.